 One of Diane Keaton's real estate purchases might be just as quirky as the actress herself.
 In 2018, the timeless star scooped up an adobe estate for $1.5 million in the Barrio Viejo neighborhood of Tucson, AZ.
 The Sonoran row house is a far cry from the Oscar winner's $17.5 million former New York City apartment: She swapped clean white walls and black-and-white tile floors for exposed plaster, brick floors, and beamed ceilings.

 Exposed adobe walls and farmhouse-style wide-plank wood floors add to the off-the-grid feeling of this Southwestern desert home.

 This rustic home brings outdoor elements inside.
 This entryway is no exception, thanks to a variety of textures and materials like brick, straw, and mud.

 Multiple pendant lights, suspended from raw wood beams above, illuminate the high-ceilinged eat-in kitchen; a large wooden island provides seating and extra prep space.

 The dining room effortlessly blends into the living area within this long section of the T-shaped house.
 Note the chic midcentury-modern vibes that nicely complement the austere structure.

-The exposed adobe walls of the master bedroom are raw and unrefined, contrasting with the smooth hardwood floors and contemporary rug.
+The exposed adobe walls of the primary bedroom are raw and unrefined, contrasting with the smooth hardwood floors and contemporary rug.

 Huge Primary Suite

-A zoomed-out view of the master bedroom illustrates that the space is ample enough to accommodate a large sitting area (or two).
+A zoomed-out view of the primary bedroom illustrates that the space is ample enough to accommodate a large sitting area (or two).

 The home's exterior view resembles more of a commercial structure than a house; you'd never guess the potential of this unassuming yet intriguing home.